Jake Burger Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 19th-ranked team ERA across all league pitching staffs (4.48).
+- The Blue Jays have the 16th-ranked team ERA across all league pitching staffs (4.37).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (30 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).

-- The Blue Jays are sending Bassitt (2-2) to make his fifth start of the season.
-He is 2-2 with a 5.40 ERA and 17 strikeouts through 21 2/3 innings pitched.
+- The Blue Jays are sending Berrios (1-3) to the mound for his fifth start of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts through 21 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Houston Astros, when he tossed 6 1/3 scoreless innings while giving up three hits.
+- The righty's most recent appearance was on Thursday against the Houston Astros, when he tossed seven innings, surrendering two earned runs while allowing three hits.

-- In four games this season, the 34-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings.
-Opponents are hitting .235 against him.
+- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.